Planning a trip to Jordan with kids? All the important facts you need to know before you go!

 Further Resources to prepare for visiting Jordan

-Guide Book: Where would we be without our trusty Lonely Planet right?
-The Jordan guide doesn’t cover much in the way of kids specific activities but you will find a way to work them into grown-up adventures.
+Guide Book: Where would we be without our trusty Lonely Planet, right?
+The Jordan guide doesn’t cover much in the way of kids-specific activities, but it’s the type of country where you’ll easily find a way to work them into grown-up adventures.

-Money & Banking: You will need Jordanian Riyal to pay for everything or credit card.
-ATM’s start to become scarce the further away you are from Amman, or if you find one it may not be working!
+Money & Banking: You need Jordanian Riyal or a credit card to pay for everything.
+ATMs start to become scarce the further away you are from Amman, or if you find one, it may not be working!
 I’d recommend taking some cash to go to an exchange if necessary as a backup.
-That said when we ran out of cash in the depths of Petra – they pulled out a card machine for us!!
-Some places have definitely moved with the times.

 © Our Globetrotters